 One of the reasons why people illegally dump is to avoid paying disposal fees or because they don’t have the time required for proper disposal.
-The City of Kalamunda residents have free and unlimited access to the Walliston Transfer Station for disposal with few items accruing a small disposal fee.
+The City of Kalamunda residents are entitled to skips bins and free access to the Walliston Transfer Station for disposal with few items accruing a small disposal fee.

 What happens if I see illegal dumping?

 If you see anybody dumping illegally or spot illegal waste you can notify the relevant people through